arcus/education_modules/git_history_of_project/git_history_of_project.md

 This module is for you if:

-* You know that version control is important.
-(See [module](module) to learn why version control is important.)
-* You know how to save your work to your Git repository.
-(See [module](module) to learn how to create a Git repository and put your work into it.)
+* You know know how to create a Git repository and make changes using `add` and `commit`.
-* You want to learn how to see and compare different versions of your work.
+* You want to learn how to compare different versions of your work and restore files to previous versions.

 **Learning Objectives**